 How would I enter a BiggerPockets deduction on my taxes?

-To itemize business-related deductions, most tax filers will need to fill out the Schedule C of Form 1040.
-This schedule specifically details profit and loss from a business and therefore keeps business deductions separate from personal deductions (which can be itemized on Schedule A).
+To take business-related deductions, most tax filers will need to fill out Schedule C or Schedule E of Form 1040.
+If you earn rental income, you will likely report these expenses on Schedule E. If you earn active real estate income, you will generally report these items on Schedule C. These schedules specifically detail profit and loss from business activities, which therefore keeps business deductions separate from personal deductions.

 As always, tax situations differ greatly, so if you have any questions about how to maximize your real-estate-related deductions, be sure to talk with an accountant.
 Our professional services network can help you locate an investor-friendly accountant in your area.